Tiamarth/Isabella/README.md

 ## License
 Because the gtk theme and the Vivaldi theme uses graphics from the Arc gtk theme, I've decided to use the same license as Arc, which is the [GPL-3.0](./LICENSE)

+If I ever learn enough about gtk theming to write my own skin I'll likely take a queue from the Dracula colour scheme and relicense to MIT.

 **Need more help?** Get in touch!
 - join my [Discord server](https://discord.gg/ZfDP2ZV)